 Praised as "the kind of performer who makes it all look easy," Heather Buck has established herself internationally as a consummate singing actress, "combining agile, liquid soprano, a bright, natural stage presence, and the timing of an expert comedienne," (Opera News).
 She performed as Lulu Baines in Elmer Gantry with Florentine Opera, which was recorded for the Naxos label (released in 2011), received two Grammy awards, and was voted No. 1 by Opera News "Best of the Year".

-In the 2016-17 season, Heather Buck is Ku in the world premiere of Prestini’s Gilgamesh with New York’s Beth Morrison Projects, and soloist in Philip Glass’ Symphony No. 5 with the Washington Chorus at the Kennedy Center.
+In the 2016-17 season, Heather Buck is Ku in the world premiere of Prestini’s Gilgamesh with New York’s Beth Morrison Projects, soloist in Philip Glass’ Symphony No. 5 with the Washington Chorus at the Kennedy Center, and joins Opera America’s New Works Forum with performances at Town Hall, New York.
 In the summer of 2016, Heather Buck was soloist in the American premiere of Lachenmann’s Das Mädchen Mit Den Schwefelhölzern at Spoleto Festival USA, and in the 2015-16 season she reprised the Maid in Adès’ Powder Her Face with Bilbao’s Teatro Arriaga Antzokia.
 In the 2014-15 season she returned to Nashville Opera as Musetta in La bohème, to Florentine Opera as Isabella Linton in Carlisle Floyd’s Wuthering Heights, sang Argento’s Miss Havisham’s Wedding Night with Odyssey Opera of Boston, and was soloist in Felder’s Les Quatre Temps Cardinaux and Saariaho’s Leino Songs with the Center for 21st Century Music (Buffalo and NYC).